isb-cgc/readthedocs/docs/source/sections/webapp/Overview.rst

 If you have a Google ID
 =======================

-If you have an existing Google account, you can log into ISB-CGC using it.
+If you have an existing Google account, you can use it to log into ISB-CGC.

 - Click on the **Continue with Google** button.
 - On the next screen, enter your email address which you have previously associated with a Google account.
 - Click **Next**.
 - On the next screen, enter your Google account password and click **Next**.

-The ISB-CGC Web App is accessed through a Google Account identity (freely available `with a new account <https://accounts.google.com/signupwithoutgmail?hl=en>`_ or `by linking to an existing email account <https://accounts.google.com/SignUpWithoutGmail>`_).
-If you are not logged into the ISB-CGC Web App, you will be presented with this page:
+If you have saved workbooks, cohorts or other data that you previously entered using this Google account, it will display on **Your Dashboard**.

+If you don't have a Google account and would like one, `create a Google account <https://accounts.google.com/SignUpWithoutGmail>`_.
+You can link the Google account to an existing email or use a Gmail address.

 If you have a local CGC account
 ===============================